-A: The Danish Film Institute has minor-coproduction schemes for feature fiction and animation films with three deadlines a year, and for short and documentary films with three deadlines a year.
-The DFI may support 5-9 minor co-productions in feature films and 4-6 minors in short and documentary films a year.
+A: The Danish Film Institute has minor-coproduction schemes for feature fiction and animation films with three annual deadlines and for short and documentary films with three deadlines a year.
+The Danish Film Institute may support 5-9 minor feature co-productions and 4-6 minors short and documentary films a year.

 Q: What are the requirements for applying for funding?

 A: If you have a project you would like to co-produce with Denmark, the first step is to find a Danish co-producer.
-The Danish co-producer can then apply to the DFI.
-Also, there must be Danish creative or technical participation in the production plus a distribution deal for theatrical distribution in Denmark or broadcast on national Danish television – or, for documentaries, other national distribution, e.g. digital, aimed at a Danish audience.
-Note as well that the financing in the major co-producing country must be confirmed with letters of intent with amounts.
-There are three application deadlines a year.
+The Danish co-producer can then apply at the Danish Film Institute.
+Also, there must be Danish creative or technical participation in the production plus a distribution deal for theatrical release in Denmark, a broadcast deal on Danish television or other national distribution, e.g. digital, aimed at a Danish audience.
+Note that the financing in the major co-producing country must be confirmed with letters of intent including amounts.

 Q: How do I find a Danish co-producer?

-A: These are good places to start: The DFI's online trade directory DFI-Bogen contains contact info on people, companies and institutions in the Danish film industry.
-You can find the directory in an English version (coming soon).
+A: These are good places to start: The Danish Film Institute's online trade directory DFI-Bogen contains contact info on people, companies and institutions in the Danish film industry.
+The directory exists only in a Danish version.

 Also, check the annual Facts & Figures brochure to see which minor co-productions were supported in previous years and which producers have been active internationally.